-A specific focus of the Plan is to provide an overall urban design framework for the entire Plan area and to update the Special Policy Area (SPA) mapping and policies in consultation with the Toronto and Region Conservation Authority and in accordance with the Provincial Policy Statement.
-The SPA review informs any decisions to change land use designations in the areas identified as the SPA based on an assessment of flood risk in conjunction with community planning objectives.
-In addition, the process was to ensure consistency of planning policy with current Provincial, Regional, City, and TRCA policies as mentioned above.
+A specific focus of the Plan is to provide an overall urban design framework for the entire Plan area and to update the Special Policy Area (SPA) mapping and policies in accordance with recent Toronto and Region Conservation Authority policies and the Provincial Policy Statement.
+In addition, the process was to ensure conformity of planning policy with current Provincial, Regional, City, and TRCA policies as mentioned above.

 Since the Kipling Avenue Corridor Study (2008) was just recently completed and entailed a comprehensive review of land uses and urban design, this Secondary Plan does not amend the policies of the Kipling Avenue Corridor Secondary Plan.